 The ArtResin formula is an extremely pure formula made from the purest raw materials.
 There are no solvents or cheap diluents that other epoxy resin brands use to stretch the material.
 As a result, everything reacts in the chemical reaction leaving nothing behind.
 This means there are no VOCs or fumes coming off the product into the air, which can cause respiratory distress and other serious health problems.

 So, what are the instructions for use that one must follow?

 Measure the resin and hardener accurately at a 1:1 ratio and stir for three minutes.
-Wear gloves and work in a ventilated space as you do this.
+Wear gloves and work in a well ventilated space as you do this.
 The one safety icon we are required to have on our bottles is the exclamation icon to let users know that some people can be allergic to epoxy and it can irritate their skin or cause a rash (this is very rare, however we are required to declare this on our packaging).
 This is why we must recommend the gloves (plus, it’s sticky so it makes sense from a very basic practical perspective as well).
-Users are not required to wear a respirator with ArtResin as there are no VOCs or fumes (again, because there are no solvents).
+Providing you are working in a well-ventilated space, ArtResin is safe for home use as there are no VOCs or fumes (again, because there are no solvents).
+See our SDS for more information.
 We are careful to say that ArtResin is non-toxic WHEN USED AS DIRECTED because obviously any epoxy resin is inedible, and sometimes people lack common sense and equate non-toxicity with edibility.